shuzhao-li-lab/asari/README.md

 - Using Python numerical libraries and vector operations
 - Alignment of mass tracks uses clustering in larger sample size

-When a study has 10 or fewer samples, the MassGrid assembly uses a slower algorithm to compensate statistical distribution.
+When a study has N (default 10) or fewer samples, the MassGrid assembly uses a slower algorithm to compensate statistical distribution.

 If the individual files are large or the sample number is very high, it is easy to split the data and run asari separately.
 One can then use `asari join` to merge the results [in progress].